Chinese crested tern: Distribution and conservation

 It is a critically endangered species, and previously thought extinct.
 Four pairs were rediscovered in 2000 nesting in a greater crested tern colony on an islet in the Matsu Islands (a territory governed by Taiwan), just off the coast of Fujian Province, China, and wintering south to the Philippines.
 In the past, it had a wider distribution of the Chinese east coast north to Shandong Province.
 The decline is thought to be due to past hunting and egg collection for food.
 This colony may have been protected due to the islands' disputed status (administered by the Taiwanese government but claimed by mainland China), and the military sensitivity of the area, which has restricted access.
 The islet has now been declared a wildlife sanctuary.
 It is possible that other small colonies may yet be found off the Chinese and Taiwanese coasts; migrant birds have been seen near the mouth of the Pachang River in southern Taiwan.
 The total population is speculated to be less than 50 birds.

 In 2007, it was estimated that the Chinese crested tern would be extinct in five years if authorities would not protect it.
 BirdLife International stated that a survey of Chinese experts found that the number of crested terns fell to 50 birds, half the population of 2004.
 A Chinese survey team led by Chen Shuihua stated that the bird was "on the verge of extinction".

 It is currently threatened by illegal egg collection, typhoons, and disturbance of nesting colonies by fishermen.
 There is also a threat from hybridisation with the greater crested tern.

-In 2016, for the first time, Chinese crested terns were found breeding in South Korea.
+In 2016, for the first time, Chinese crested terns were found breeding in an uninhabited island Yuksando, South Korea.
 Setting up a new colony in such a faraway area would prove a boon for the species.